 Getting Started with Blazor QueryBuilder in Blazor Web App

-This section briefly explains about how to include Blazor QueryBuilder component in your Blazor Web App using Visual Studio.
+This section briefly explains about how to include Blazor QueryBuilder component in your Blazor Web App using Visual Studio, Visual Studio Code, and the .NET CLI.

 NOTE